Samantha Steele (politician): Board of Ethics fines against Steele and her staff

-At its June 25, 2025 meeting, the Cook County Board of Ethics approved multiple Notices of Determination concerning Steele’s office.
+At its June 25, 2025 meeting, the Cook County Board of Ethics approved multiple Notices of Determination concerning Steele's office.

 Arlington International Racecourse in Arlington Heights, the site of a Chicago Bears property-tax appeal reviewed by the Board of Review.

 In Notice of Determination 25I001, the Board found that Steele violated §2-577 of the Cook County Ethics Ordinance by disclosing confidential information about the Chicago Bears’ Arlington Park tax appeals on three separate occasions in 2023 and 2024.
-The Notice identifies (1) statements attributed to Steele that relayed an intervenors’ appraisal figure while settlement talks were still pending in early May 2023; (2) a statement quoted on February 20, 2024 indicating there was a preliminary agreement on valuation; and (3) a February 21, 2024 television interview in which she discussed the Board of Review’s decision-making process while the appeal remained pending.
-The Board stated it relied in part on the Cook County Office of the Independent Inspector General’s Summary Report No. IIG24-0144 and on a March 13, 2025 interview with Steele, and it imposed the maximum civil penalty of $3,000 for each instance, payable within 30 days.
+The Notice identifies (1) statements attributed to Steele that relayed an intervenors’ appraisal figure while settlement talks were still pending in early May 2023; (2) a statement quoted on February 20, 2024, indicating there was a preliminary agreement on valuation; and (3) a February 21, 2024 television interview in which she discussed the Board of Review's decision-making process while the appeal remained pending.
+The Board stated it relied in part on the Cook County Office of the Independent Inspector General's Summary Report No. IIG24-0144 and on a March 13, 2025 interview with Steele, and it imposed the maximum civil penalty of $3,000 for each instance, payable within 30 days.

-In a separate Notice of Determination, 23I001, the Board found that Steele’s Director of Special Projects, Daniel C. Balanoff (formerly her First Assistant), violated §2-573 (dual employment) and §2-576 (misuse of County time).
-According to the Notice, Balanoff worked on three private real estate matters during County hours; attended Chicago Cubs games during the workday on August 4, 2023 and April 1, 2024 (using sick time for the latter); and traveled for personal reasons during work hours on September 13, 2023 and March 29, 2024, including joining a Board of Review meeting from an airplane, without taking leave.
+In a separate Notice of Determination, 23I001, the Board found that Steele's Director of Special Projects, Daniel C. Balanoff (formerly her First Assistant), violated §2-573 (dual employment) and §2-576 (misuse of County time).
+According to the Notice, Balanoff worked on three private real estate matters during County hours; attended Chicago Cubs games during the workday on August 4, 2023, and April 1, 2024 (using sick time for the latter); and traveled for personal reasons during work hours on September 13, 2023, and March 29, 2024, including joining a Board of Review meeting from an airplane, without taking leave.
 The Board ordered $1,000 in fines for dual employment plus $3,500 for four misuse-of-time incidents, and recorded his resignation effective June 5, 2025.

-A third notice (Case No. 2024I001) detailed findings against Steele’s executive director/scheduler, Ryan McIntyre, for misusing County time by attending the a political conference in Washington, D.C., while on the County clock without charging leave.
+A third notice (Case No. 2024I001) detailed findings against Steele's executive director/scheduler, Ryan McIntyre, for misusing County time by attending a political conference in Washington, D.C., while on the County clock without charging leave.
 The Board of Ethics imposed fines on McIntyre for his conduct.
 The Board also fined Steele $1,000 and Balanoff $750 for permitting McIntyre to attend the political conference on County time and approving related County resources.